vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 ## Drawbacks

-Regarding how URL path will be handled in Vector (or outside) is likely to be a tradeoff, overall some flexibility is required to dispatch metric and non-metric payload that are sent by the agent to the current `dd_url` endpoint:
-- If the Agent only sent metrics payload to Vector, a new metric route might be introduce for any reason in the Agent, this would require a Vector upgrade
-- If Vector could have a list of path to handle (to handle requests that contain metrics) and proxify non-metrics payload & unknow path directly to Datadog.
-If Datadog Agent gets upgraded and emits metrics to a new path would allow a degraded situation were Vector would miss the metrics, but metrics would still be sent to Datadog.
-- If a third party solution is used to dispatch metrics/non-metrics payload, managing this additional component will complexify the deployment, Vector & Datadog Agent would then have no need for built-in flexibility.
+Users that would want to use this feature will need to upgrade both Vector and the Agent.
+If a new metric route comes up in a Datadog Agent upgrade, users will need to upgrade Vector as well.

 ## Prior Art